Delhi Suffocates: The World’s Most Polluted Capital Yet Again

 PM2.5 means particulate matter in the air – caused by motor exhaust or anything combustible – that is less than 2.5 micrometers.

 Airborne particles are sometimes referred to as ‘particulate matter’ or ‘PM’.
 They include dust, dirt, soot, smoke, and liquid droplets.
-Some particles are emitted directly into the air from a variety of sources that are either natural or related to human activity.
+Some particles are emitted directly into the air from a variety of sources.
+They are either natural or related to human activity.
 Natural sources include bushfires, dust storms, pollens and sea spray.

-Those related to human activity include motor vehicle emissions, industrial processes (eg electricity generation, incinerators and stone crushing), unpaved roads and woodheaters.
+Those related to human activity include motor vehicle emissions, industrial processes.
+Eg. electricity generation, incinerators and stone crushing), unpaved roads and woodheaters.
 Particles can be classified on the basis of their size, referred to as their ‘aerodynamic diameter’.
-‘Coarse particles’ are those between 10 and 2.5 micrometres (µm) in diameter; ‘fine particles’ are smaller than 2.5 µm; and ‘ultrafine particles’ are smaller than 0.1 µm.
-Studies have linked exposure to particle pollution to a number of health problems including respiratory illnesses (such as asthma and bronchitis) and cardiovascular disease.
+‘Coarse particles’ are those between 10 and 2.5 micrometres (µm) in diameter‘.
+Fine particles’ are smaller than 2.5 µm; and ‘ultrafine particles’ are smaller than 0.1 µm.
+Studies have linked exposure to particle pollution to a number of health problems.
+It includes respiratory illnesses (such as asthma and bronchitis) and cardiovascular disease.

 INDIA’S STANDARD FOR LEVEL OF POLLUTION

-The Index is centred around five chief pollutants – Particulate Matter with a diameter less than 10 micrometres (PM10), Particulate Matter with a diameter of less than 2.5 micrometers (PM2.5), ozone (O3), Nitrogen Dioxide (NO2), and Carbon Monoxide (CO).
+The Index centred around five chief pollutants.
+Particulate Matter with a diameter less than 10 micrometres (PM10).
+Particulate Matter with a diameter of less than 2.5 micrometers (PM2.5), ozone (O3), Nitrogen Dioxide (NO2), and Carbon Monoxide (CO).

-National Clean Air Programme (NCAP) was launched which is a time bound national level strategy for pan India implementation to tackle the increasing air pollution problem across the country in a comprehensive manner .
+National Clean Air Programme (NCAP) a time bound national level strategy.
+It has pan India implementation to tackle the increasing air pollution problem across the country in a comprehensive manner .

 - It is a five-year action plan to tackle pollution across the country.

-- The tentative national level target of 20%–30% reduction of PM2.5 and PM10 concentration by 2024 is proposed under the NCAP taking 2017 as the base year for the comparison of concentration.
+- The tentative national level target 20%–30% reduction PM2.5 and PM10 concentration by 2024 proposed under the NCAP taking 2017 as the base year for the comparison of concentration.

 - Other features of NCAP include, increasing number of monitoring stations in the country including rural monitoring stations, technology support, emphasis on awareness and capacity building initiatives, setting up of certification agencies for monitoring equipment, source apportionment studies, emphasis on enforcement, specific sectoral interventions etc.